yihming/aihaskell/README.md

 aihaskell
 =========

-Abstract Interpretation Framework written in Haskell
+Abstract Interpretation Framework written in Haskell by Yiming Yang